nshaver/TeensySynth/README.md

 * LFO
 * sample and hold
 * modified as needed to support teensy 4.1 and multiple MIDI input devices. allows a keyboard to control notes and a separate control surface to control synth parameters
+* misc playability fixes. allow retrigger of notes when sustain is held. in mono mode retrigger still-held notes when current note is released.
+* reorganized CC changes into a mapped array. created a mapped array for all parameters.
+* patch save/load/select into EEPROM

 ### Useful links
 * [Teensy Audio Library](http://www.pjrc.com/teensy/td_libs_Audio.html)